shopsys/monorepo-tools/docs/introduction/console-commands-for-application-management-phing-targets.md

 ```

 ## How Phing targets work
-Phing targets are defined in `build.xml` and `build-dev.xml` files.
+Phing targets are defined in `build.xml` file.
 Any Phing target can execute a subset of other targets or console commands.

 *Tip: You can use shorthand command `./phing <target-name>` on Unix system or `phing <target-name>` in Windows CMD instead of `php phing <target-name>`.*